 Chicken and spices marry and cook together for a few hours before the broccoli rabe and peppers are added into the mix.
 When finished, the chicken is shredded and grated Parmesan is sprinkled over the top.

 This spiced pumpkin soup could not be more perfect for the season; the crumbly Italian sausage along with the ginger, cumin, and coriander flavors will please your palate and leave you with delightful warmth.

 Whole Foods Market

 This is a simplified version of the classic Italian seafood stew.
 The vegetable base can be made ahead of time and frozen (great to have on hand for surprise guests).
 When ready to serve, simply heat up and stir in the seafood to cook.

 Slow-Cooker Chicken Pot Pie Soup

 This is truly a comfort food soup.
-It's thick, creamy, and tastes like chicken pot pie without the crust — but you should definitely serve this soup with fresh bread or a hot buttery biscuit.
+It's thick and creamy and tastes like chicken pot pie without the crust — but you should definitely serve this soup with fresh bread or a hot buttery biscuit.

 A collection of stunning mains you can bring to the table guaranteed to impress each and every guest in attendance.

 This classic preparation of brisket is cooked with just carrots and onions.
 Ask your butcher to remove the tough silverskin before you purchase your cut to make the cooking and serving process easier.